m-lego/m65/notes/notenoughpins.md

-A popular solution was to use io expanders https://github.com/pierrechevalier83/ferris/wiki/Understanding-the-QMK-firmware-for-the-IO-Expander
+A popular solution was to use io expanders https://github.com/pierrechevalier83/ferris/wiki/Understanding-the-QMK-firmware-for-the-IO-Expander few other keyboards use demuxers likes 74HC138, check qmk repo for them.

 unfortunately non matrix solution looked too complex for me and the IO exapnder one pure magic(now that I know more about is just complicated).